CMPS-1600-Fall-2025/class-notes/01-Java/02-inheritance.md

 There are cases where it is useful to have methods with the same name but different parameters.
 As an example, see the absolute value function `abs()` in [Java's Math library](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html).

+## Abstact Classes

+An **abstract class** is a class with one or more abstract methods.

+An **abstract method** is a method declaration with no implementation

+Why use abstract methods?

+They are useful when there is no possible (or good) implementation for this method is a superclass.
+The implementation depends on the specific subclass.

+Suppose we have `Shape` superclass with subclasses `Circle` and `Square`.

+We know that we should be able to calculate the `area()` of all shapes.

+`area()` should be declared in the shape superclass.

+We can not implement `area()` in `Shape` since the equation depends on the specific shape.
+In `Shape`, we define `area()` as an abstract method (and `Shape` is an abstract class) and require all subclasses to implement their specific `area()` methods.